 THE RUINS OF BACOLOD

-To get here by public transport, take a jeepney en route to Bata from the downtown area.
+To get there by public transport, take a jeepney en route to Bata from the downtown area.
 Drop off at the tricycle terminal near a Pepsi factory.
 There is a sign showing the way to the Ruins.
 If you haven’t spotted the sign, ask any motorcycle driver in the area for directions.
 Some drivers would offer to take you to the ruins but the better way is to charter a tricycle which is only around the corner.
-Take note that there are no available transport from the Ruins back to the main road.
-It is best to ask the tricycle driver to wait.
-The round trip on a tricycle would set you back about P80-100, depending on your negotiation with the driver.
+Take note that there are no available transport from the Ruins back to the main road; it is best to ask the tricycle driver to wait.
+The round trip on a tricycle would set back for about P80-P100, depending on your negotiation with the driver.

 CAMPUESTOHAN HIGHLAND RESORT OF BACOLOD